-Mazda Australia Pty Ltd (Mazda) and its dealer network are committed to protecting the privacy of our customers.
-Mazda is bound by the National Privacy Principles set out in the Privacy Act 1988 (Commonwealth) (the Act).
+Mazda Australia Pty Ltd (ACN 004 690 804) (Mazda, us, we, our) is committed to protecting the privacy of individuals.
+Mazda is bound by the Privacy Principles set out in the Privacy Act 1988 (Commonwealth) (the Act).

 2. When do we collect personal information?

-Mazda and its dealer network collect personal information in a number of ways.
-The most common circumstances in which we collect personal information are when a person:
+Mazda collects personal information in a number of ways.
+The most common ways are described below.

-- takes a test drive at a Mazda Dealer;
+- take a test drive at a Mazda dealer;

-- purchases a new or used Mazda vehicle and/or Mazda Parts from a Mazda Dealer;
+- purchase a new or used Mazda vehicle or Mazda parts from a Mazda dealer;

-- arranges finance for the purchase of a vehicle;
+- arrange finance for the purchase of a new or used vehicle; or

-- has a vehicle serviced and/or repaired at a Mazda Dealer;
+- have a vehicle serviced or repaired at a Mazda dealer.

 3. What personal information do we collect?

-The types of personal information we collect from you will depend on the circumstances in which that information is collected.
+The types of personal information we collect from you will depend on the circumstances in which the information is collected.

-In some cases, Mazda or the Dealer may also collect demographic information, such as your age and/ or occupation.
+In some cases Mazda may also collect demographic information such as your age, occupation and approximate income.
 This information is sought to assist us to better understand and service our customers.
-This information is de-identified when input into our analysis projects or research tools, and we only use this information as aggregated demographic data.
+This information is de-identified when input into our analysis projects or research tools and then only used as aggregated demographic data.

 4. What do we use personal information for?